 D. Certificate of death occurring in a hospital or other institution and not under the jurisdiction of OMI.
 When a death occurs in a hospital or other institution, and the death is not under the jurisdiction of the office of the medical investigator, the person in charge of such institution, or his or her designated representative, may initiate the preparation of the certificate of death as follows.

-(1) Place the full name of the decedent and the date and place of death on the certificate of death, and obtain information on the method and place of disposition and enter on the disposition part of the certificate, and obtain from the certifier the medical certification of cause of death and the certifier's signature;
+(1) place the full name of the decedent and the date and place of death on the certificate of death, and obtain information on the method and place of disposition and enter on the disposition part of the certificate, and obtain from the certifier the medical certification of cause of death and the certifier's signature;

-(2) Present the partially completed certificate of death to the funeral service practitioner or person acting as such and advise them that they need to complete the missing items on the certificate and file it with the bureau of vital records and health statistics.
+(2) present the partially completed certificate of death to the funeral service practitioner or person acting as such and advise them that they need to complete the missing items on the certificate and file it with the bureau of vital records and health statistics.

-(3) For all deaths in which OMI assumes jurisdiction, including but not limited to a death without medical attendance and presumptive death, see OMI administrative rules at OMI 86-1.
-[7.2.2.13 NMAC - Rp, 7 NMAC 2.2.13, 12/30/2010]
+(3) for all deaths in which OMI assumes jurisdiction, including but not limited to a death without medical attendance and presumptive death, see OMI administrative rules at OMI 86-1.
+[7.2.2.13 NMAC - Rp, 7.2.2.13 NMAC, 10/29/2019]

-7.2.2.14 DELAYED REGISTRATION OF DEATH: Any certificate issued for a death registered after the time prescribed by statute and regulation shall be marked "delayed."
-The delayed registration of a death shall be registered in the manner prescribed below.
+7.2.2.14 DELAYED REGISTRATION OF DEATH: The delayed registration of a death shall be registered in the manner prescribed below.